judus/rocket-engine/readme.md

 # Rocket Engine

+This is not production software.
+It’s my creative sandbox — part doodling, part curiosity.
+A place where I try out ideas, patterns I’ve heard about, or anything I feel like exploring.

 It draws.
-It simulates real physics.
+It handles canvas layers and scenes.
+It loads assets and animates sprites.
-It detects collisions with quad trees and spatial partitioning.
+It simulates real Newtonian physics and detects collisions using quad trees, spatial partitioning, and other nifty tricks.
-Until `Number` says, “Nope, you’re not YOLOing past IEEE 754.”

-Oh yes — you can totally reach the stars.
+Oh, you can totally build a space game that reaches the stars with it.
-But only if your unit of measurement is AU… and precision isn’t an issue.
+As long as your unit of measurement is AU… and precision isn’t a concern.
+Because eventually, `Number` will say, "Nope, you’re not YOLOing past IEEE 754."

-I mean, at a cosmic scale… what’s a light second gonna change?
+But hey — at a cosmic scale, what’s a light second more or less gonna matter?

 ### Quick Start Example